DebasishSahoo10/All-Web-HTML-CSS/Web Fundamentals/Web.md

 2. Where are servers located?

 : Mostly in Data Centres built by tech giants like Amazon, Google, Microsoft.
 And these centres holds a lot of computer which are personalised to store data very efficiently and in a fast manner and connceted to the internet 24*7.

+3. What are Web Sockets?

+: A App is the combination of the front-end and back-end. and to get something to the or from the backend we need to do a HTTP request.
+In that request we send or request some data, that request is ended and considered sucessful, when that data or request has reached the server.
+To get a piece of a data from the server, server has to make another conncetion to the client.
+It is exactly works like letters you send the letter and wait for another to come.
+Sounds inefficient.
+: To solve this Web Sockets came into picture.
+It works like live data sharing, exactly like a phone call.
+Where the client and server are conceted the whole time after the first hand shake. and they share data and requests all the time continously.
+So is it the optimal solution.
+The answer really depends.
+Web Sockets are not that much scalable.
+Because the server has to be active all the time, compare to the HTTP way, where it can entertain one client and then move on to the next.
+: But still web sockets are used in scale.
+Because when it is needed, it has to be used.
+A prime example is Whatsaap.
+It still uses web sockets, because in a chat app the sending and recieving of messages happens in real time and it has to be that way only.